Banks test U.S. IRS anti-tax shelter weapon in STARS wars

 For the IRS, said Robert Probasco, a partner at Thompson & Knight, the doctrine is a "convenient way to dispose of cases without some of the messiness of statutory interpretation."

 In the first STARS case to go to trial, the IRS won in February, chiefly on an economic substance argument.
-New York's BNY Mellon Corp had sued the tax agency to defend a $900 million tax benefit the bank had claimed stemming from STARS transactions done with London-based Barclays.
+New York's BNY Mellon Corp (BK.N) had sued the tax agency to defend a $900 million tax benefit the bank had claimed stemming from STARS transactions done with London-based Barclays (BARC.L).

 The U.S. Tax Court ruled that the transactions lacked "economic substance," meaning they were done solely for tax purposes.
 A judge called them "a subterfuge for generating, monetizing and transferring the value of foreign tax credits."

 BNY Mellon is appealing that decision.
-Three other banks - BB&T Corp, Santander Holdings and Wells Fargo - are challenging the IRS in separate STARS disputes.
+Three other banks - BB&T Corp (BBT.N), Santander Holdings (SOV_pc.N) and Wells Fargo (WFC.N) - are challenging the IRS in separate STARS disputes.

 Like BNY Mellon, the other banks are arguing that their STARS dealings were perfectly legal and meant to advance their core businesses.
 All four banks and the IRS declined to comment.